 David Mizejewski's Bio

-David makes monthly appearances on NBC’s Today Show and is a regular guest on The Martha Stewart Show and ABC’s Good Morning America.
-He has also appeared on Conan, Chelsea Lately, The Doctors, RuPaul's Drag Race, The Wendy Williams Show, Inside Edition, Access Hollywood Live, BET’s The Mo’Nique Show, Planet Green’s Renovation Nation; HGTV’s Gardening by the Yard and Curb Appeal; Sundance Channel’s Big Ideas for a Small Planet; The Weather Channel; Fox’s Mike and Juliet and America’s Newsroom, NBC’s iVillage Live; and CNN’s Headline News and Larry King Live.
+David makes monthly appearances on NBC’s Today Show and is a regular guest Conan and The Wendy Williams Show.
+He’s appeared on Chelsea Lately, TMZ, Access Hollywood Live, The Martha Stewart Show, ABC’s Good Morning America, The Doctors, RuPaul's Drag Race, Inside Edition, Access Hollywood Live, BET’s The Mo’Nique Show, Planet Green’s Renovation Nation, HGTV’s Gardening by the Yard and Curb Appeal, Sundance Channel’s Big Ideas for a Small Planet, The Weather Channel, Fox’s America’s Newsroom, Headline News Network’s Jane Velez-Mitchell, and CNN’s Headline News and Larry King Live.

 David has also appeared in and provided voice-over for dozens of educational and advocacy videos, PSAs and DVD extras produced by both National Wildlife Federation and Walden Media for the feature films Hoot, Nim’s Island, and The Chronicles of Narnia.
 He has participated as a wildlife expert in the press events for the films Where the Wild Things Are and Legend of the Guardians: The Owls of Ga’hoole.

-David also does numerous radio appearances and has been a guest on NPR’s Science Friday, Marketplace, The Diane Rehm Show and All Things Considered, Martha Stewart and Rosie O’Donnell Sirius Radio shows, and dozens of major market radio stations on programming running the gamut from morning commute shows to evening news to weekend talk formats.
+David does numerous radio appearances and has been a guest on NPR’s Science Friday, Marketplace, The Animal House, The Diane Rehm Show and All Things Considered, Martha Stewart and Rosie O’Donnell Sirius Radio shows, and dozens of major market radio stations on programming running the gamut from morning commute shows to evening news to weekend talk formats.

 David is a graduate and board member of Emerging Wildlife Conservation Leaders, an exclusive, two-year leadership training, networking and mentoring program.
 He was one of twenty young conservationists to be nominated and selected for the inaugural class of this competitive program in 2005.
 He joined the board in 2008.
 David has also sat on advisory groups for the North American Pollinator Protection Campaign, Biodiversity Council, Alliance for Workplace Excellence, OurEarth.org and Mother Earth News magazine.